Big Ski Lifts & Terrain

 If you love speedy groomers, unfortunately Big Sky only has a handful of black runs on their grooming roster, and each day there’s only one or two steep groomed runs.
 Moonlight Basin has lots of single diamond runs which tend to bump up rather quickly despite the relatively low skier traffic.
 The backside is the best spot for advanced piste terrain.
 The South Face is also great for tree skiing, so long as the sun hasn’t soured the snow because the trees aren’t very dense.

 It’s very easy to see why people rave about the challenging terrain at Big Sky but its rave worthiness has a few provisos.
-Firstly it needs a lot of snow and the exposed peak can easily get wind scoured.
-Much of the terrain is accessed off the Lone Peak tram and it’s frustrating and difficult to get much vertical considering its poor lifting capacity.
-Then you may score some attitude from the locals (probably because they’re livid after lining up for a long time for the tram).
-And if you’re with one of the Big Sky guides on a fresh tracks program, then really expect to receive some daggers.
+Firstly, it needs a lot of snow, and the exposed peak can easily get wind scoured.
+Much of the terrain is accessed off the Lone Peak tram and it’s frustrating and difficult to get much vertical considering its improved but still limited lifting capacity.
+And you may receive daggers from the locals (‘cos it’s their hill after all!!), and if you’re with one of the Big Sky guides on a fresh tracks program, then really expect to receive some serious daggers.